 Intrigued by the opportunity to learn about Gaga dance, I arrived at Parkdale Library just before two o’clock.
 Three volunteers in Luminato festival T-shirts guarded the staircase leading to the program room below and checked off names from a list of 60 registered participants.

 This was a very special program, for members of the renowned Batsheva Dance Company were coming all the way from Israel to share the Gaga technique with Toronto.

-After my name was ticked and my wrist stamped, I went down to the program room.
-Grooved wooden dividers had been pushed back to create the largest possible amount of space.
+After my name was ticked and my wrist stamped, I went downstairs to a room in which grooved wooden dividers had been pushed back to create the largest possible amount of space.
 From the maps and educational posters on the wall, I guessed that the space was usually devoted to more stationary pursuits than dance, such as homework clubs and youth council meetings.

 Due to some problems with traffic, the Gaga dancers were about ten minutes late.
 This gave me plenty of time to observe my fellow participants.
 Eagerly gathered for guided movement, most of us lined the edges of the room, but four movers put themselves out on the floor.
 One made a starfish shape, sprawling comfortably in lavender socks, her form not confined by the large white square tiles of the floor.
 Another person executed a series of energetic stretches while a nearby lady rolled from side to side on her back.
 A middle-aged man in shorts walked slowly across the room in a straight line, rising up on his toes at regular intervals.

-I appreciated the diversity of age, gender, ethnicity, dance ability, hipster status, and body size in the group.
+I appreciated the diversity of age, gender, ethnicity, and body size in the group.
 As a tall and robust 43-year-old woman, I was initially worried that I’d be an elephant among dancing gazelles.
 I had even considered bailing out earlier in the day, but I am so glad I didn’t!